Nessus General Questions:

-Tenable has made documentation available for writing custom audit policies as well as several command line tools and very detailed example policies.In most cases, Tenable customers have been able to use the default audit policies and remove unneeded tests.In cases where more detail is needed than the current example tests, Tenable has documented examples for each type of Unix and Windows audit point.These can be modified with values that are in line with your organization’s configuration guidelines.The documentation is available on our Tenable Support Portal on the "Downloads" page.
+Tenable has made documentation available for writing custom audit policies as well as several command line tools and very detailed example policies.In most cases, Tenable customers have been able to use the default audit policies and remove unneeded tests.In cases where more detail is needed than the current example tests, Tenable has documented examples for each type of Unix and Windows audit point.These can be modified with values that are in line with your organization’s configuration guidelines.The documentation is available in the PDF on the Nessus Documentation area of our website.

 Can the audit policies test for "XYZ"?

 Tenable often receives "policy" testing requests for technical parameters outside of the scope of the audit checks.The compliance checks can audit the underlying configuration of the operating system; however they cannot test for items such as detecting dual boot servers, user login behavior, CPU utilization, or when a program was last used.On a case by case basis, some applications may have log files and registry settings that may contain this sort of information, but as a base function of the compliance checks, they do not detect this sort of information by default.